Data management plans

 Assess whether your data is sensitive

-Assess all your material to decide how sensitive it is as this will impact how it must be handled and stored and whether it can be shared.
+Assess all your material to decide how sensitive it is, as this will impact how it must be handled and stored and whether it can be shared.
 It is important to read the University’s Information protection policy.
 All researchers should read the University’s pages on data protection and handling personal and research data.
 There is helpful information about safeguarding data on the University Library website.

 Store data appropriately

-Make sure you know what University storage is available to you and think about the most appropriate place to store your data and consider whether encryption is needed.
+Make sure you know what University storage is available to you, think about the most appropriate place to store your data and consider whether encryption is needed.
 Check information from IT Services about keeping data safe, including what to consider when working on a laptop or when generating data outside the University.

 Will you share your data?